-Weight loss is generally seen as a positive thing.
+Weight loss is associated with numerous physical and mental health benefits and generally seen as a positive thing.

-It also makes you feel hungrier, lazier and increases your cravings for food.
+It also makes you feel hungrier, lazier, and increases food cravings.

-This can cause you to stop losing weight, and may make you feel so miserable that you abandon your weight loss efforts and gain the weight back.
+These effects can cause you to stop losing weight and may make you feel so miserable that you abandon your weight loss efforts and regain the weight.

-This is a natural physiological response, and isn't really controversial.
-It is well accepted by scientists, and the technical term for it is “adaptive thermogenesis" (2).
+This is a natural physiological response, and the technical term for it is “adaptive thermogenesis” (

-I will use the term starvation mode in this article, although it really is a misnomer because true starvation is something that is almost completely irrelevant to most weight loss discussions.
+The term starvation mode is a misnomer, as true starvation is something that is almost completely irrelevant to most weight loss discussions.

-Starvation mode was a useful physiological response back in the day, but does more harm than good in the modern food environment where obesity runs rampant.
+Starvation mode is a useful physiological response, although it does more harm than good in the modern food environment where obesity runs rampant.